Cedric0303/to-do-app/README.md

 ## Assumptions
 - Not using branches
   - Since no merging of work from other people, Only working alone on this assessment
+- Only using comments if needed to explain something
+  - Some code are just boilerplate code or self-explanatory (through function/variable names)

 ## Rough Changelog
 This serves as a rough list of when and what I'm thinking/working on for this assessment.